Follow Italianism

 “When you say 'I'm going to vote no', you're not just creating a barrier against Africans or Arabs, but also against Brazilians themselves,” he says.

-The referendum proposal provides for the reduction from ten to five years of the minimum period of legal, continuous and uninterrupted residence required to apply for Italian citizenship.
-Despite the mobilization of the extreme right against the measure, Elisângela remembers that many Brazilians choose Italy to live in a stable way.
+The referendum proposal calls for reducing the minimum period of continuous and uninterrupted legal residency required to apply for Italian citizenship from ten to five years.
+Despite the mobilization of the far-right against the measure, Elisângela points out that many Brazilians choose Italy for a stable life.

 “We have Brazilians, Americans, Canadians and Mexicans who are looking to live in Italy.
 They are people who want to put down roots, not just pass through,” he adds.